alxn0/ubuntu-desktop/Readme.md

 ## Todo

-- [ ] Add go, npm llm to path in setup so that later install find command.
 - [ ] Explore if filen CLI can automaticaly set sync
 - [ ] Gnome configs (keybindings and dock)
 - [ ] Print what remaining to do at the end of ./setup
-- [ ] See why the last line of miniconda3/setup does not work (stop source base when opening terminal)